XRPLF/XRPL-Standards/XLS-0039d-clawback/README.md

 The Automated Market Maker (AMM) gives an account the ability to deposit issued tokens into AMM instance pool, in the form of `LPToken`.
 As of the current `Clawback` spec, it only allows an issuer to claw back the funds that are _spendable_.
 This would mean that the funds deposited into the AMM pool cannot be clawed back.

 If clawing back from an AMM instance pool is required, such change will need a separate specification.

+## 8. Compatibility with Escrow & Paychannels (XLS-34)
+The XLS-34 gives an account the ability to "lock" issued tokens into an escrow or paychannel, in the form of `LockedBalance`.
+As of the current `Clawback` spec, it only allows an issuer to claw back the funds that are _spendable_.
+This would mean that the funds deposited into an Escrow or Paychannel cannot be clawed back.

+If clawing back tokens from an Escrow or Paychannel is required, such change will need a separate specification.